LucasBorboleta/pijersi/README.md

 ## Set up

 On the 2 lines closest to you ("ab" for white and "fg" for black), you put your cubes as shown below.
-Your wise men are stacked.
+Your "wise" cubes are stacked.
 The white player starts the game.

 Here the uppercase letters identify the cubes of white and the lowercase those of black.